LibCMaker/LibCMaker/README.md

 Android -- Ubuntu Xenial 16.04, CMake 3.6.0, Android NDK r19, Clang 8.0.2, Ninja, Release, Matrix: [shared + c++_shared, static + c++_static], [armeabi-v7a + API 16, arm64-v8a + API 21, x86 + API 16, x86_64 + API 21].

-The simple tests with GTest are compiling and running for testing the library work on the target platform (for Android is released only compiling).
+The simple tests with GTest are compiling and running for testing the library work on the target platform (test running is not released for Android, only compiling of tests).

 Note: Dirent is tested only on Windows.